TheMatjaz/Numerus/README.md

 - mostly for fun,
 - as a coding exercise,
-- to learnin how to create clean code,
+- to learn how to create clean code,
 - to learn C
 - to be able to optimize code,
 - to understand what a good in-code and web documentation is and how to write